 Think of Enjin coin as a cycle, existing of 5 steps with Enjin being the fuel to the entire system.
-We’ll explain the 5 steps below, but for people looking for an explanation by the Enjin team themselves, we’ll post a video below this section.
+We’ll explain the five steps below, but we’ll post a video below this section for people looking for an explanation by the Enjin team themselves.

 Step 1: Acquisition

 Developers have to buy some Enjin coin to be used for their in-game items.
-Enjin has reserved 100 million Enjin coins available for partnerships which they will grand to developers that are going to use Enjin coin, otherwise they will have to be bought via an exchange like Binance (if you need help with buying alternative coins, we have got you covered in our how to article).
+Enjin has reserved 100 million Enjin coins available for partnerships that they will grant to developers who will use Enjin coin.
+Otherwise, they will have to be bought via an exchange like Binance (if you need help with purchasing alternative coins, we have got you covered in our how-to article).

 Step 2: Minting